The most important things at a glance:

 Barbecue – a smoky tradition

-What else is typically American besides popcorn?
+Besides popcorn, what else is typically American?
 Of course, barbecue.

-But beware: real American Barbecue has not much in common with our grilling here in Germany.
-Although Americans also like to throw sausages, steaks and similar small portions of meat on the grill, in the USA this is called "Grilling" and is completely clearly defined from the traditional barbecue.
+But beware: real American Barbecue has little in common with our grilling here in Germany.
+While Americans also like to throw sausages, steaks and similar small portions of meat on the grill, in the USA this is called “Grilling” and is completely clearly defined from the traditional barbecue.

-Unlike fast grilling, barbecue focuses on indirect heat and cooking the meat with smoke rather than flames.
-Barbecues are also traditionally made with Large pieces of meat , such as brisket, are used and smaller cuts such as steaks etc. are rare here.
-Since it is about smoke and indirect heat, the barbecue is also a more lengthy affair and it can be half a day until the meat ends up on the plates.
+Unlike fast grilling, barbecue focuses on indirect heat and cooking the meat with smoke instead of flames.
+Barbecues are also traditionally Large pieces of meat , such as brisket (in German "breast tip"), are used and smaller cuts such as steaks etc. are rather rare here.
+Since it is about smoke and indirect heat, the barbecue is also a more protracted matter and it can be half a day until the meat ends up on the plates.

-The Origin of today’s barbecue is most likely in the West Indies .
-Here, meat was traditionally preserved by drying and smoking over small, smoke-intensive fires.
+The origin of today’s barbecue is most likely in the West Indies .
+Here, meat was traditionally preserved by drying and smoking over small, smoky fires.
 This technique (or alternatively the racks used for this purpose) are traditionally called “Barbacoa” .

 The modern barbecue developed the European settlers by copying the Native Americans in Virginia.
 They changed the process over time by Addition of butter and vinegar to keep the meat juicy during the smoking process instead of drying it out for storage – the American Barbecue was born.

 It could be a very own blog only about the different grill styles in the USA (more on this perhaps in the future?), so let me just say briefly that barbecues vary greatly in sauces, spices and meat.
-North Carolina with Caribbean roots mostly uses vinegar-based sauces (depending on the style with or without tomato paste) and pork.
+North Carolina with Caribbean roots mostly uses Vinegar-based sauces (depending on the style with or without tomato paste) and pork.
 South Carolina also uses pork, but Mustard-based sauces based on the recipes of German immigrants.
-Memphis Barbecue clearly prefers pork, but has no objection to the occasional brisket, and uses a molasses-based sauce .
+Memphis Barbecue clearly prefers pork, but also has nothing against the occasional brisket, and uses a Molasses-based sauce .
 Kansas City Style uses the same sauce as in Memphis, but for pretty much all kinds of meat including beef and chicken.

-The well-known Texas Barbecue uses almost exclusively beef (especially delicious briskets) and grabs rather to dry rubs as sauces like in the other variations.
+The well-known Texas Barbecue on the other hand, almost exclusively beef (especially delicious briskets) and grabs rather to dry rubs as sauces like in the other variations.

-For all those who want to try out grilling, we have a wide selection of delicious rubs and sauces, e.g. Stonewall Kitchen's Bourbon Molasses Barbecue Sauce for great Memphis Barbecue, in our shop:
+For those who want to try out grilling, we have a wide selection of delicious rubs and sauces in our shop:

 BBQ popcorn – from Cowboys, Feuer & Korn